Skip to main content

 Wherever there are people, there is a need for those who work in a dental hygienist career.11 Some dental hygienists work in physician offices or in government roles.

-Some states have higher dental hygienist demand based on factors like population size.
+Some states have higher employment of dental hygienist based on factors like population size.
 Salary may vary by state, as well, due to cost of living.

 Dental Hygienist Jobs